granule-project/granule-project.github.io/meeting.md

       [Jonathan Brachthäuser](http://ps.informatik.uni-tuebingen.de/team/brachthaeuser/) (University of Tübingen)

-    - **From Ungraded to Graded: A Historical Perspective on Linear Type Systems**

-      Pritam Choudhury (University of Pennsylvania)

     - **Giving Semantics to Program-Counter Labels via Secure Effects**
       <div class="abstract">Graded monads have been particularly successful in enforcing
 information-flow security and giving semantics to type-and-effect